> Folk Music > Songs > I Am a Youth That’s Inclined to Ramble

 Paul Brady named his version of this song after its first line, I’m a Youth That’s Inclined to Ramble, and recorded it for his 1978 album Welcome Here Kind Stranger, and Cara Dillon sang it in 2001 on her eponymous album Cara Dillon.

-Maggie Boyle sang I'm a Youth That's Inclined to Ramble in 2005 on her CD with Duck Baker and Ben Paley, The Expatriate Game: Traditional Irish & American Music.
-The liner notes commented:
+Maggie Boyle sang I’m a Youth That’s Inclined to Ramble in 2005 on her CD with Duck Baker and Ben Paley of traditional Irish & American music, The Expatriate Game.
+They noted:

 Maggie Boyle learned A Youth Inclined to Ramble from a 1970s recording by Paul Brady.
 Brady has spent much of his later career in the pop music world, but it shouldn’t be forgotten what an outstanding and influental traditional singer he was in those early years.

 Kate Burke and Ruth Hazleton sang I Am a Youth That’s Inclined to Ramble on their 2007 album Summer’s Lonesome Tale.

 Jon Boden sang I Am a Youth That’s Inclined to Ramble as the 23 April 2011 entry of his project A Folk Song a Day, referring to Paul Brady too.